LEARNAcademy/syllabus/javascript/arrays.md

 **.split("")**
 - Converts a string into an array
-- Split takes an optional argument that describes what is in each value
+- Split takes an optional argument that describes where the string is split
 - The original string is unchanged

 ```javascript